Argonne Cross (World War I)

 In 1921, the Argonne Unit American Women's Legion successfully petitioned the War Department to erect a plain white marble cross in Section 18 to honor their memory.
 Women's organizations led many such efforts to establish World War I memorials.
 Commemorating the nation's wartime sacrifices became one way that American women — who had only just won the right to vote — could assert their rights to participate in public civic life.

-Dedicated on November 13, 1923, the Argonne Cross stands at the southwest corner of Section 18, facing east.
+Dedicated on November 13, 1923, the Argonne Cross stands in Section 18, near the southwestern edge of the cemetery (south of Memorial Chapel Gate).
 A grove of 19 pine trees surrounds its north, west and south sides, symbolizing the Argonne Forest where so many servicemen had fought and lost their lives.
 An eagle and wreath are carved into the juncture of the cross's arm and stem.
 The inscription on the east side of the base reads, "In memory of our men in France 1917 1918."
 The inscription on the west side of the base reads, "Erected * Through * The * Efforts * Of * The Argonne * Unit * American * Womens * Legion."

 In August 1981, the Argonne Cross was accidentally destroyed.
 The current monument, a replica of the original, dates from June 1982.